Can I be released from a director’s personal guarantee?

 Of course, the best way to be released from the personal guarantee is to ensure that the business loan is paid.
 You may find that your company is now in a position to do so in full, but you may also now be in a position to refinance without a personal guarantee.
 Either option should be explored if you are desperate to be released from your personal guarantee.
 If the guaranteed loan is paid in full or a settlement is reached for its payment, do make sure that the bank releases you from the guarantee in acknowledgment; your release may not be automatic.

 If you are having any problems with your personal guarantee as a company director, you will need expert legal advice from a business solicitor.
 Our lawyers at Slater and Gordon have many years’ experience working with all aspects of being a company director.
-Call us on freephone 0800 916 9052 or contact us online and we will call you.
+Call us on freephone or and we will call you.